Assessment Grants Program

 2. redesign an assessment that is currently being used, collect and analyze data, and use the results;

-4. conduct a study to determine if the assessment(s) used is reliable and valid;
+4. conduct a study to determine if the assessment(s) used is/are reliable and valid;

 5. examine data already collected by the university but where use of results has not yet been completed;

-6. conduct a study to determine if the assessment(s) used predicts student success; or
+6. conduct a study to determine if the assessment(s) used actually predict(s) student success; or

 7. examine the use of results from piloting a new commercial instrument.

 Individual awards will have an overall limit of $2,500 per project, while large-scale awards (projects that involve three or more faculty or staff) can have a maximum amount of $7,500.
 Funds cannot be used for travel or release time.
 Funds can be used for the following:

 1. Resources/ materials

 3. Purchase of an assessment instrument not already implemented at Coastal Carolina University